MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

 ## Results
 **1. Top Performing Car Models:**
 The dataset includes 2 unique car models.
 Among these, `Model S` car model stood out as top performer based on their total gross profit and sales volume.

 **2. Popular Car Versions and Purchase Types:**
 `75 RWD` emerged as the most popular car version among buyers, indicating high demand.
 Additionally, `Cash purchase` was the most commonly used purchase type, accounting for the majority of sales transactions.

 **3. Profitable Time Periods:**
 Analyzing the data based on the newly created "month" column, we found that `April` had the highest sales and profitability.

+**4. Gross Profit and Sales by Country:**
+The analysis highlighted the total gross profit and sales for each country where Tesla cars were sold.
+The `US` emerged as the top performer in terms of total sales and gross profit, closely followed by `Germany`.

+**5. Average Sales Price and Gross Profit by Car Model:**
+For each car model, I’ve calculated the average sales price and gross profit. `Model X` had the highest average sales price and gross profit, indicating its premium positioning.
+Moreover, `Model S` generated the highest total gross profit.

+**6. Sales Performance by Purchase Type:**
+`Cash purchase` generated the highest total sales and the highest average gross profit per transaction.

+**7. Price Distribution and Highest Prices:**
+The highest car price in the dataset was `90D AWD` car version with $88700.
+Additionally, the highest car prices in individual countries were `90D car version in Australia with $80000`, `90D AWD in Germany with $88700, `90D AWD in The US with $88700`.

+**8. Correlation between Car Price and Gross Profit:**
+The correlation coefficient is 0.1201 between car price and gross profit and it suggests a relatively weak positive correlation between these two variables.
+This means that there is a slight tendency for higher car prices to be associated with slightly higher gross profits, but the relationship is not very strong.
+The value being positive indicates that when car prices increase, gross profits also tend to increase to some extent.

+**9. Regional Sales Analysis:**
+`Model S` is the most sold car model in each country, along with the country with the highest demand for Tesla cars is `The US’ and the country with the highest number of cash purchases is also `The US`

+**10. Car Version and Model Analysis:**
+Sales transactions for each car version and model in the US were investigated, identifying the most popular car models in terms of sales volume and gross profit.
+The most common purchase type for specific car models was also determined.

+**11. Monthly Gross Profit:**
+We identified the months with the highest gross profit, providing valuable information for planning and resource allocation.

+**12. Standard Deviation:**
+The standard deviation of car prices and gross profits was calculated, providing insight into the variability of these metrics within the dataset.
+Conclusion: The analysis of Tesla car sales data has provided critical insights into top-performing car models, profitable time periods, high-performing regions, and purchase preferences.
+Armed with this information, we can fine-tune our sales strategies, optimize overall performance, and drive substantial revenue growth for the company.